OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Wolf.md

 ## Normal Wolf

-Dwell primarily in wild lands, but occasionally lair in caves.
+Dwell primarily in wild lands but occasionally lair in caves.

 ------